benchristel/sindarin/intro.md

 exercises at the end of each lesson so you can test yourself and practice using the language.

-The book is divided into two groups of lessons:
+The book is divided into an introduction and two groups of
+lessons:

+- The **Introduction** covers the basics of Sindarin pronunciation and introduces some useful phrases and vocabulary.
+Read this part first before moving on to the other two sections.
-- **Writing and Speaking**, which covers the _tengwar_ alphabet, some basic phrases, and pronunciation.
+- **Writing Systems** describes the _tengwar_
+   alphabet.
 If you read this section, you'll be able to write secret notes in the Elvish alphabet, and pronounce the names and phrases in _The Lord of the Rings_.
+You won't need the information in this section for the Grammar lessons, so you can skip it if you wish.
-- **Sindarin Grammar**, which describes the rules for putting Sindarin words together into sentences.
-In this section, you'll learn both conversational and literary Sindarin, and by the end you'll be able to say and write anything that can be said or written in the language.
+- **Sindarin Grammar** describes the rules for putting words together into sentences.
+In this section, you'll learn to read, write, and speak the language.

-If you plan on reading section two and don't care about learning to write in _tengwar_, you can skip most of section one.
-Please do read at least the pronunciation section, though.
-There isn't much point in being able to assemble sentences in a language you can't pronounce.

 ## One big asterisk

 Now, before you run off and buy your ticket to Middle-earth, I need to burst your bubble a tiny bit.
-The truth is... you can't *really* learn to speak Elvish.
+The truth is... you can't *really* learn to speak Elvish—at least not in the way you might be imagining.

-What I mean by that is that there are some sentences that can be translated into any real-world language, but which simply *don't work* in Sindarin.
-A sentence that you might toss off casually in English, like "my computer's been acting strange recently", becomes a bewildering puzzle in Sindarin.
-If you really wanted to translate it, you'd first have to invent a word for "computer", since of course the Elves didn't have computers, and then you'd have to figure out appropriate Sindarin idioms for "acting strange" and "recently".
-With that done, you'd have to choose the right verb tense to convey the idea that your computer's strange behavior started at some undefined point in the past and has continued up to the present time (hint: there is no such verb form in Sindarin).
-The result likely wouldn't be intelligible without a couple of paragraphs of English explaining it, and even then it would be clunky and ugly—not the sort of thing an Elf would say at all!
+One problem with learning the Elvish languages is that Tolkien never intended them to be used by anyone other than the characters in his books.
+He had the inconvenient habit of never *finishing* a language.
+For him, the joy of language creation was in constantly tinkering and reworking things.
+As a result, the descriptions of Sindarin in his notes are full of beautiful words but contain very little information about how we might put those words together into sentences.

+Because of this uncertainty, speaking or teaching Sindarin is a bit like drawing a dinosaur.
+We might never know for sure what color T-Rex was, but if you're going to draw one, you have to make it *some* color—so you just choose one that seems plausible and make a mental note that you might be wrong.

+Similarly, we can never really know what Tolkien had in mind when creating his languages, so when it's not clear how to translate something the normal course of action is to just choose a plausible option and forge ahead.
+Unfortunately, while
+some translations are likelier than others, not everyone agrees on the *same* translation.
+That means that even if you memorize this book cover to cover, you might find it hard to communicate with other people in Sindarin, especially if they learned from a different source.

+Another caveat with Sindarin is that some things are just not worth translating; it feels like pounding a round peg into a square hole.
+Any sentence that talks about modern things like _phones_ or _driving_ or _college_ is going to come out sounding ugly and clunky in Sindarin, because you'll have to build new compound words for each of those things (and keep in mind—they won't be the *same* words that other people would have used, so you still might not be understood).

 There is no need to despair, however.
 In time you may come to see the limitations of Sindarin as a strength rather